Ffuf

 apt install ffuf -y

-" or download it and use it from its GitHub Repo.
+" or download it from its GitHub Repo.

 Basic Fuzzing